Evening Magazine: KPIX revival

 A similar show with the same name aired on KPIX (now owned and operated by CBS, which acquired the Evening Magazine and PM Magazine trademarks as part of the purchase of CBS by Westinghouse in 1995) from 1998 to 2005.
 This one is well known because it was hosted by the now-popular Discovery Channel personality, Mike Rowe.
 The Bay Area Evening Magazine aired on weeknights prior to Mike Rowe's move to Dirty Jobs.
 The show was later replaced by Eye on the Bay, which left Rowe's former Evening Magazine co-host, Malou Nubla, on the outs with the TV station.
-Chuck Barney, the TV critic for the Bay Area "Times" newspapers said in a March 2006 article:
+Chuck Barney, the television critic for the Contra Costa Times, said in a March 2006 article:

 Turns out Nubla was displeased when Channel 5 (KPIX) scrapped Evening Magazine in favor of Eye on the Bay—a move that diminished her onscreen role.
 Her contract, however, ran through this month, and she insists she intended to be a good team player and honor it.
 But then a heated exchange with a station exec (that Nubla says was initiated by the "irate" exec) quickly torpedoed those plans, and she was out of there.